 3 Tips to Become a Traveler

-I’m traveling to Iceland in a week for a vacation with a couple of my girlfriends.
+I’m traveling to Iceland soon for a vacation with a couple of my girlfriends.
 I decided to share 3 tips for those of you who dream of traveling but always relegate those dreams to someday…meaning you never actually make it happen.

 When I was younger I yearned to see the world.
 My family never traveled out of Michigan so I really didn’t have any exposure to, or experience with, planning travel.

 I took a few road trips in my early twenties to Florida, Georgia, and New Orleans and those trips really lit the travel bug in me, I wanted to see everywhere.